KIT-IAI/ePowCoRe/documentation/source/concepts.rst

 The Generic Data Format (GDF) format is the import and export target for the Generic Model Converter.
 It is fully serializable to JSON and can represent the model blocks and their (named) connections.

-Data Structure
+Core model
 --------------

-The ``DataStructure`` class defines the energy system model in the GDF.
+The ``CoreModel`` class defines the energy system model in the GDF.
 It contains metadata, the components of the system and their relations to each other.
 The core of this model representation is based on a `NetworkX <https://networkx.org/>`_ graph, which is serialized to JSON.

 The **nodes** of this graph are component objects such as loads, buses or generators.